Cubulating random quotients of hyperbolic cubulated groups: Generalization to other metric spaces

 \subsection{Cube-free definitions and results}

 \begin{conv} The following assumptions and terminology hold throughout this section.
 Let $G$ be a nonelementary, torsion-free group acting properly and cocompactly on a $\delta$--hyperbolic geodesic metric space $\Upsilon$.
-We assume that $\Upsilon$ is a cell complex.
 Let $H_1, \ldots, H_m$ be a collection of infinite index quasiconvex subgroups of $G$, which will remain fixed for the rest of this section.
 (In the main case of interest, the $H_i$ are hyperplane stabilizers of some action of $G$ on a CAT(0) cube complex $\widetilde X$.)
-Fix a basepoint $p \in \Upsilon$.
+Fix a basepoint $\upsilon \in \Upsilon$.

 We assume that every nontrivial element $g \in G$ stabilizes a geodesic axis $\widetilde \gamma \subset \widetilde \Upsilon$.
 For every conjugacy class $[g]$, we choose a representative closed--geodesic $\gamma \subset G \backslash \Upsilon$.
 Then every $g \in [g]$ stabilizes some preimage $\widetilde \gamma$ of $\gamma$. \end{conv}